HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 This script generates a number of heat maps and plots for identified peak calls, including the following:

+- Scatter plot of before and after duplication counts versus non-duplicate
+- PCA plot between all sample replicates based on fragment counts in peak
+- Multiple pairwise correlation (Pearson, Spearman, and Euclidean distance) heat maps and clusters of the counts between sample replicates
+- Heat map and cluster of the number of peak intersections
-- heat map and cluster of jaccard (spatial overlap) statistic between peaks
+- Heat map and cluster of jaccard (spatial overlap) statistic between peaks
-- heat map and cluster of the number of peak intersctions
+- Pie chart of spatial overlap fraction of total merged peak coverage for each sample
+- Bar chart of the fraction of fragment counts in corresponding peaks for each replicate, a measure of ChIP efficiency
-- heat map of the mean q-value scores for each ChIP over merged peaks
+- Heat map of the mean q-value scores for each ChIP over merged peaks
-- heat map of the mean log2 fold enrichment for each ChIP over merged peaks with k-means clustering (6, 8, and 10 clusters)
+- Heat map of the mean log2 fold enrichment for each ChIP over merged peaks with k-means clustering (6, 8, and 10 clusters)
-- pairwise Pearson, Spearman, and Euclidean distance between all sample replicates with heat map and cluster
-- PCA plot between all sample replicates
+- Profile heat map of the fragment density over the midpoint of merged peaks for all samples, with and without k-means (4) clustering
+- Profile heat map of the log2 Fold Enrichment over the midpoint of merged peaks for all samples, with and without k-means (4) clustering
+- Mean profile line plot of fragment density over merged peaks
+- Mean profile line plot of log2 Fold Enrichment over merged peaks

+Samples are identified by color palette: Try Set1, Set2, Set3, Spectral, Dark2,
+or any other named palette in RColorBrewer.
+Note that excessive sample numbers may exceed the number the colors in a given palette (8 to 12).

 Usage: